Well, that's about us; what a month we have in store! Bye!

 France - Cameroon

-International friendlies – Follow the Football match between France and Cameroon live with Eurosport.
+Follow the International friendlies live Football match between France and Cameroon with Eurosport.
 The match starts at 20:00 on 30 May 2016.
-Our live coverage lets you follow all the key moments as they happen.

 Full-time: France 3-2 Cameroon.
 What a finish that was!
 Payet is, quite simply, revolting.